ISISComputingGroup/EPICS-HVCAENx527/HVCAENx527App/src/CAENHVWrapper/CAENHVWrapperReadme.txt

  Content of the archive
  ----------------------

- CAENUVWrapperReadme.txt        :  This file
- CAENHVWrapperReleaseNotes.txt  :  Release Notes of the last software release Makefile 	         		    :  makefile for library installation and demo
-                                   program

- Lib/
-  libcaenhvwrapper.so.3.10    :  executable of the library
-  hscaenetlib.so.1.7          :  executable of the HSCAENETLib library to
-                                 control A303A and A1303 simultaneously

- Doc/
-  CAENHVWrapper.pdf 	      :  user's manual of the library

- include/
-  CAENHVWrapper.h             :  include file for use of the library caenhvoslib.h		    	  :  accessory include file

- HVWrapperDemo/               :  directory with sources/executable of the demo
-                                 program
+ bin				            :  Directory containing the binary program of
+                                   the CAEN HV Wrapper Library Rel.
+3.10 include						:  Directory containing the header files of the CAEN HV Wrapper Library Rel.
+3.10 lib							:  Directory containing the library file of the CAEN HV Wrapper Library Rel.
+3.10 HVWrapperDemo					:  Directory containing the source code and the project of the HVWrapperDemo program CAENHVWrapperReadme.txt        :  This file CAENHVWrapperReleaseNotes.txt  :  Release Notes of the last software release

  System Requirements
  -------------------

- - Network Interface Card + TCP/IP protocol (to control SY 1527/ SY 2527)
+ - Network Interface Card + TCP/IP protocol (to control SY 1527/ SY 2527 / SY4527 / SY 5527)
- - A303A/A1303 H.S.
+ - A1303 H.S.
 CAENET Controller Card (to control N 470, N 570 and N568)
- - Linux kernel 2.4 or 2.6 with gnu C/C++ compiler
+ - CAENComm library (to controll the V65xx family boards)

  Installation notes
  ------------------

- 1. It's necessary to login as root

- 2. execute: make install

- The installation copies and installs the library in /usr/lib, compiles the demo program and installs it in the work directory.
- To use the demo program, change to the demo program directory and launch the application typing ./HVWrappdemo.
+ - Launch the setup program.
+ - Follow the instructions of the setup program.
+ - Once setup process has finished, the CAENHVWrapper.dll library is installed together with sources  and executable of a demo program.

  Note:
  -----
  Control of CAEN Power Supplies via CaeNet link requires the correct installation of the A303 and/or A1303 device driver.
- Control of CAEN VME Power Supplies via USB/OpticalLink requires the correct installation of the USB/A2818 device driver.
+ Control of CAEN Power Supplies via USB/OpycalLink link requires the correct installation of the USB/A2818 device driver and CAENComm library.